Yassine-Lafryhi/MyOrientation/README.md

 # MyOrientation
-An Android application that makes it easier for students and administrators to enroll in universities
+An Android application that makes it easier for students to enroll in universities